fResult/Just-Systems-Design/exercises/07_design-google-drive/README.md

 **A:**\
 First and foremost, data loss isn't tolerated at all; we need to make sure that once a file is uploaded or a folder is created, it won't disappear until the user deletes it.\
-As for availability, we need this system to be highly available.
+As for availability, we need this system to be highly available (99.999%).

 ## Solution Walkthrough